SIDO-Accueil/iot-backend/README.md

 a sidome representation
 ### description
 We update the sidome in our database

+## GET /sidomes/id
+### description
+We update the sidome in our database
+### Resp
+200 OK

+and the sidome Json

+OR

+404 NOT FOUND

+OR

+500 SERVER

 # USE CASE
 ## Get information from the SIdO organisers API